 As we reported in September 2019, Google announced a change to the way review schema can be used by local businesses, calling the perception of “reviews of a business on the business’ own site” as ‘self-serving’, and stating they intended to reduce “misleading implementations of schema markup”.

-Essentially, 3rd-party reviews have already been indexed for SERPs on the source site.
+Essentially, third-party reviews have already been indexed for SERPs on the source site.
 If you republish these reviews in structured data format, search engines won’t use it so there is no benefit to schema markup.

 What information do you pass in the source code?

-To read more about schema:
+To read more about schema, click on the following links: